code-dot-org/browser/README.md

 This is the process of setting up certificates (paired with private keys) on your personal machine that are required for releasing the Maker app.

-1. Obtain the LastPass credentials for our Apple Developer account and log in to developer.apple.com.
-2. Go to "Account" > "Certificates, Identifiers & Profiles" -- you should see a list of certificates.
-3. Open the newest (i.e., expiration date that is farthest away) "Developer ID Application" and download it.
-This should download a .cer file.
+1. Download the .p12 file from the "MakerAppCertificate" note in LastPass.
-4. Open the Keychain Access app (comes with OS X by default).
-Double-click the downloaded .cer file to add it to your keychain.
+2. Open the Keychain Access app (comes with OS X by default).
+Double-click the downloaded .p12 file to add it to your keychain.
+You will be prompted for a password, which is stored in the LastPass note description.
-5. Examine the certificate in your keychain.
-It should look something like the table below, where the "Developer ID Application" is the outer certificate, and the "Code.org" private key is nested within that certificate. **If your certificate does not contain a private key, follow the steps in [Generating a new Developer ID Application](#generating-a-new-developer-id-application) and perform steps 2-5 again.**
+3. Examine the certificate in your keychain (make sure you're in the "login" Keychain and "Certificates" Category, which are found in the lefthand navigation).
+It should look something like the table below, where the "Developer ID Application" is the outer certificate, and the "Code.org" private key is nested within that certificate. **If your certificate does not contain a private key, you will most likely need to generate a new certificate by following the steps in [Generating a new Developer ID Application](#generating-a-new-developer-id-application).**
    |Name|Kind|Expires|Keychain|
    |----|----|-------|--------|
    |Developer ID Application: Code.org ([codeorg_id_here])|certificate|Mar 13, 2025|login|
    | > Code.org|private key|--|login|
-6. In Keychain Access, right-click on the "Developer ID Application" and export it as a .p12 file for our Windows build.
-(If the certificate cannot be exported as .p12, that means it is improperly formatted, most likely missing its private key.)
-7. To sign Windows builds, we need to set up two environment variables from the command line:
+4. To sign Windows builds, we need to set up two environment variables from the command line:
-   1. `export WIN_CSC_LINK=/SecretsDirectory/codeorg-authenticode.p12` (where path matches your path to the .p12 file generated in step 6)
+   1. `export WIN_CSC_LINK=/SecretsDirectory/codeorg_signing_certificate.p12` (where path corresponds to the .p12 file downloaded in step 1)
-   2. `export WIN_CSC_KEY_PASSWORD=secret_password` (where `secret_password` is stored in the "MakerAppWindowsBuildPassword" note in LastPass)
+   2. `export WIN_CSC_KEY_PASSWORD='secret_password'` (`secret_password` is stored in the "MakerAppCertificate" note in LastPass)
-8. Now you can release a new version of the Maker app!
+5. Now you can release a new version of the Maker app!

 ### Releasing a new version